Oakraven79/pavlov_rcon_tcl/README.md

 Step 5. either `run_win.bat` (for windows machines) or run `python main.py` from the `pavlov_rcon_tcl` filder

 Please Note that it is very new and sometimes crashes and needs a restart.
+Work in progress!